egonw/swat4hcls-2023--custom-scholia/paper/paper.md

 # Results

+## Task 1

-For the first goal, reducing the number of times the URL of the SPARQL endpoint is explicitly given, we identified how it is used in various Python files.
+For the first task, reducing the number of times the URL of the SPARQL endpoint is explicitly given, we identified how it is used in various Python files.
 It turns out that a global constance in `query.py` can be reused in two other scripts, resulting in two patches: